operator-framework/java-operator-sdk/docs/documentation/workflows.md

   proceeding until the condition checking whether the DR is ready holds true
 - **Delete postcondition** - is a condition on a given DR to check if the reconciliation of dependents can proceed after the DR is supposed to have been deleted
-- **Activation condition** - is a special condition, what is mean to describe if the DR should be used in the workflow.
-Typical use-case is, to differentiate if the actual platform is Openshift or vanilla Kubernetes, therefore users can make sure that no informers are registered for resources witch are platform specific (like Route on Openshift) - since that would result in an error.
-But can be used do check like if CertMager is installed or not, and define the behavior based on that.
+- **Activation condition** - is a special condition meant to specify under which condition the DR is used in the workflow.
+A typical use-case for this feature is to only activate some dependents depending on the presence of optional resources / features on the target cluster.
+Without this activation condition, JOSDK would attempt to register an informer for these optional resources, which would cause an error in the case where the resource is missing.
+With this activation condition, you can now conditionally register informers depending on whether the condition holds or not.
+This is a very useful feature when your operator needs to handle different flavors of the platform (e.g. OpenShift vs plain Kubernetes) and/or change its behavior based on the availability of optional resources / features (e.g. CertManager, a specific Ingress controller, etc.).

 ## Defining Workflows